WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 75%     38.230000    7.207500    2.625000    3.00000   276.000000     395.500000
 max     80.250000   28.000000   28.500000   67.00000  2000.000000  100000.000000
 ```
 The above summary statistics have been automatically limited to those columns possessing a numerical data type.
 Furthermore, the ```count``` field reveals that columns A2 and A14 do not include all 690 rows of the dataset.
-Despite the previous ```.info()``` method returning datatypes for A2 and A14 as ```float64``` and ```int64``` respectively, this implies that some of their entries must be missing.
-This is confirmed by checking with the following,
+As indicated by the ```missing_values``` column in the table returned by ```credit_approval.variables``` , this means that some entries from columns A2 and A14 are missing (along with columns A1, A4, A5, A6 and A7).
+This is quickly confirmed by counting the number of ```nan``` entries in A2 and A14:
 ```python
 sum(credit_df.A2.isnull())
 ```